ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

         })
         .retrieveObservationCount();

 The JavaScript SDK provides the ``retrieveObservationCount()`` method to retrieve the Observation Count for an Indicator.
 Both the ``type()`` and ``indicator()`` methods are required to retrieve the Observation Count.

-.. note:: The Observation Count can also be retrieved with the "Single Indicator" method described above using the includeAdditional parameter.
+.. note:: The Observation Count can also be retrieved with the "Single Indicator" method described above, using the includeAdditional parameter.

 Retrieve Security Labels Method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~